Clearing the property after the end of the lease

 Voluntary eviction and surrender of the property

 The ideal, and it has to be said the most common, scenario is that the tenant vacates and surrenders the property on time and voluntarily.
 By law, the tenant is obliged to surrender the apartment, house or other rented property to the landlord on the day the tenancy ends.
 If the tenancy ends by notice (whether for a fixed-term or an open-ended contract), this date is after the expiry of the notice period.
-Should the tenant breach his/her obligations in a particularly gross manner, the landlord has the right to terminate the tenancy without notice, in which case the tenant must surrender the apartment within one month of the end of the tenancy.
+If the tenant has breached his/her obligations in a particularly gross manner, the landlord has the right to terminate the tenancy without notice, in which case the tenant must surrender the apartment within one month of the end of the tenancy.
 However, the landlord may also agree with the tenant on a different date for handing over the apartment.
 This is typically done at the end of the lease by agreement or expiry of the term.

 The handover protocol